Are you thinking about adding timeless beauty and elegance to your rooms by installing wood floors? Then you are on the right track!

 Engineered Hardwood Flooring

 Engineered wood flooring, which is also known as layered wood, is a strong and resilient type of flooring that offers the same great outlook of hardwood flooring with even more strength and durability.
+Furthermore, it is a cheaper alternative to solid hardwood for those looking at achieving the same visual aesthetic but working with a tighter budget.

 The main advantage of an engineered wood flooring is that it does not get damaged by moisture or heat in the same way that a solid hardwood door does.
+This is due to the presence of plywood in the middle.
+In Singapore’s hot and humid weather, this material is more ideal due to its increased durability and dimensional stability.
+This means that the likelihood for it to undergo the problem of ‘warping’ is reduced.

 However, there are a few disadvantages of vinyl flooring also.
-It can easily be scratched with heavy load and dragging and with time, the colour and shine of vinyl flooring can fade and would require re-polishing.
+It can easily be scratched with heavy load and dragging and with time, the colour and shine of vinyl flooring can fade and would require re-polishing

 However, if it does swell in moist and humid environments, the damage is irreversible.
 Also, it cannot be sanded and repolished like a wooden floor.
 If it gets damaged, you would have to replace it completely.
 And at the end of the day, it may be similar to a solid wood floor in appearance, but lacks the class and elegance of a hardwood floor.